WWE in Saudi Arabia: History

-In December 2013, it was announced that WWE would begin holding shows in Saudi Arabia.
-In April 2014, WWE held their first house shows in Riyadh.
-These shows were three separate shows at the Green Halls Stadium.
-In October 2015, WWE did three house shows from Jeddah, at the King Abdullah Sports City Sports Hall.
-In November 2016, the WWE again returned to Green Halls Stadium in Riyadh, for two additional live events.
-The 2016 events were exclusive to the SmackDown brand.
-In 2017, WWE launched a new Arabic-language television program, WWE Wal3ooha, to target the MENA region (which includes Saudi Arabia).
+Saudi Arabia had previously been visited by professional wrestling tours - one such tour in 1986 included Tony St. Clair.
+Other wrestlers who performed on shows in Saudi Arabia included Greek star Georgios Tromaras in 1990.

-On March 5, 2018, WWE and the Saudi General Sports Authority advertised the Greatest Royal Rumble, a live event to be held on April 27, 2018, at King Abdullah International Stadium, part of the King Abdullah Sports City, in Jeddah, Saudi Arabia.
-The event was the first in a 10-year strategic multi-platform partnership between WWE and the Saudi General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
+In December 2013, it was announced that WWE would begin holding shows in Saudi Arabia, and in April 2014, the promotion held their first house shows in Riyadh; these were three separate shows at Green Halls Stadium.
+In October 2015, WWE held three house shows in Jeddah, at the King Abdullah Sports City Sports Hall.
+In November 2016, WWE returned to Green Halls Stadium for two non-televised events, which exclusively featured wrestlers from the SmackDown brand.
+In 2017, WWE launched the Arabic-language recap show, WWE Wal3ooha, which airs in Saudi Arabia.
+These events were organized in collaboration with Time Entertainment, a Saudi events company led at the time by CEO Héctor Alegre.

-WWE announced on November 4, 2019, that it had "expanded" its partnership with the General Entertainment Authority through 2027, under which it would hold two "large-scale events" in the country per-year.
+On March 5, 2018, WWE and the Saudi General Sports Authority (renamed Ministry of Sport in 2020) advertised the Greatest Royal Rumble, a pay-per-view (PPV) and livestreaming event to be held on April 27, 2018, at King Abdullah International Stadium in Jeddah.
+The event was announced as the first in a 10-year strategic multi-platform partnership between WWE and the Saudi General Sports Authority in support of Saudi Vision 2030, the country's social and economic reform program.